Our Parish History: Saint Patrick Church of Merna

-In 1883 when Bishop John Lancaster Spaulding established St. Patrick Church in Merna as a separate parish from Holy Trinity in Bloomington, Masses were being held in a school house.
-It was not until 1891 that a church was dedicated which was built at the cost of $13,500.
+In 1883 when Bishop John Lancaster Spaulding established St. Patrick Church in Merna as a separate parish from Holy Trinity in Bloomington, Masses were being held in a schoolhouse.
+It was not until 1891 that a church was dedicated, which was built for $13,500.
 The first tornado struck the church in Merna in 1902 and caused severe damage.
 Repairs took several months, during which time Masses were celebrated on the church lawn.
-Over the next eighty years the parish grew slightly.
+Over the next eighty years, the parish grew slightly.
 It remained a solid symbol of the Catholic faith in the farming community around Merna in eastern McLean County.

-On August 24, 1982 a second tornado completely destroyed the church in Merna.
-The Diocese of Peoria, under the leadership of Bishop Edward O’Rourke, made the decision to rebuild the church on the corner of Route 9 and Towanda Barnes Road.
+On August 24, 1982, a second tornado destroyed the church in Merna.
+Under the leadership of Bishop Edward O’Rourke, the Diocese of Peoria decided to rebuild the church on the corner of Route 9 and Towanda Barnes Road.
 This property was owned by the James Dee family.
-The cost of the church built in 1982 was &950,000 with a capacity of 400.
-At the church dedication on December 1, 1985 the parish had grown to about 75 registered households.
-The predictions were coming true of a rapid increase in population on the east side of Bloomington.
-The parish went on to add over 150 new families a year.
+The cost of the church built in 1982 was $950,000 with a capacity of 400.
+At the church dedication on December 1, 1985, the parish had grown to about 75 registered households.
+The predictions were coming true of a rapid increase in population on the east side of Bloomington, and the parish went on to add over 150 new families a year.

 A capital campaign in 2004, “A Dwelling for God’s Family,” was successful in raising pledges and donations in excess of $5.1 million.
 After many months of planning with Graham & Hyde Architects and contractor P.J.
-Hoerr, Inc., the parish broke ground for construction of the new church on June 9, 2005.
+Hoerr, Inc., the parish broke ground to construct the new church on June 9, 2005.

 After fifteen months of construction, the Dedication of the new St. Patrick Church of Merna took place on Sunday, November 5, 2006, with Bishop Daniel R. Jenky, CSC, presiding.

-As visitors approach the church, they first notice the 200 foot tall bell tower dedicated to all who have served St. Patrick’s parish since the late 1800’s.
-The towers includes the original bell from the church in Merna.
-The bell was recovered from the ruins of the church after it was destroyed by a tornado in 1982.
-The tower includes a digital sounder that has eight swinging sounding bells and a carillon system which plays over 300 songs.
+As visitors approach the church, they first notice the 200-foot tall bell tower dedicated to all who have served St. Patrick’s parish since the late 1800s.
+The tower includes the original bell from the church in Merna.
+The bell was recovered from the ruins of the church after it was destroyed by the tornado in 1982.

 Upon entering the worship space, one will encounter the signature architectural feature of the church, the baptismal font.
 The water of the baptismal font pours out of the font into the church representing the grace of Baptism flowing to God’s people, the Church.